 Disabled access to all screens via a lift.
 Screens are fitted with infra-red 2 channel assisted hearing devices with T-Coil excitation facility, feature audio description facilities where made available by the film distributor and can display subtitles where made available by the film distributor.

 Movie Starr is a family run, independent cinema located on the seafront of Canvey Island with 4 screens.
-Free parking is available, but you need to enter your vehicle registration at the box office. register your number plate.
-Tickets are £4 Monday to Thursday and £5 Friday to Sunday.
+Free parking is available, but you need to enter your vehicle registration at the box office to register your number plate.
+Tickets are £6 Monday to Sunday and kids club tickets (relaxed screenings aimed at pre-schoolers) are £3.50 for both children and adults.

 Step-free access available, but currently there are no disabled toilets.